-The best Dota 2 players, the king of the hill, the GOAT.
-Frankly, exceptional players go by many titles, but it’s the plays they made or championships they won that engraved their names as world’s best Dota 2 players.
+The best Dota 2 players, the immortalized International Champions, the GOAT.
+Exceptional players go by many titles, but it is the defining MVP moments and championships they won that engraved their names as the world’s best Dota 2 players.

 As such, the Dota 2 scene has no shortage of incredible talents, so to speak.
-Plenty of players can easily be considered among the best Dota 2 players at one point or another in their career.
-What takes the following five apart from the rest, is how defining they have been to the way the game is played or how instrumental they have been for their organizations and during their career.
+Plenty of players can easily be considered among the best Dota 2 players at one point or another in their careers.
+Yet, what differentiates the following ten apart, is how impactful they have been to the way Dota 2 games are played or how instrumental they have been for their organizations during their career.

 Kicking things off, it’s the Canadian golden boy for Evil Geniuses, Artour “Arteezy” Babaev.